SquadGames/GameSDK/README.md

 # GameSDK
-Build into your game efficient marketplaces for your modders and players
+Build games that radically support modding with marketplaces and revenue sharing